Jimmy McEwan: Aston Villa

 Aston Villa bought him in 1959.
 McEwan helped Villa win the Football League Division Two championship in his first season for promotion to England's top flight.
 Les Smith's achilles injury ultimately led to his retirement in 1960 opening a place on the team sheet at right wing.
 Given his chance, McEwan was an important player in attack at Villa teaming up well with Vic Crowe and Bobby Thomson.
 In one game Villa beat Charlton Athletic 11–1 at Villa Park in November 1959 with all five Villa forwards scoring including five by Gerry Hitchens.
 That same season Villa reached the 1959–60 FA Cup semi-final.
 In an all-West midlands affair played at The Hawthorns in West Bromwich, McEwan's club again lost to the eventual winners, this time Wolverhampton Wanderers.

 On 27 September 1960 he played against ex-club Raith in a game to formally mark the switch on of the Starks Park floodlights.
 Raith won 2–1.
 Villa reached the 1961 Football League Cup Final.
 Villa won the inaugural version of the trophy beating Rotherham United 3–2 on aggregate.
 Seventh in the 1961–62 Football League was his highest finish in England.

+He was punched in the face breaking four teeth in the November 1962 match against Sheffield Wednesday.
+While the match officials missed the incident itself, the referee was able to see the deep teeth marks in Bronco Layne's knuckles and sent-off the Wednesday player.

 His favourite Villa game was his first start of the season on 19 March 1966, 5–5 draw away at Tottenham Hotspur, three days before his 37th birthday.
 His last game at Villa Park was on 6 April 1966 when he scored when captaining his team in a 1–1 draw against Manchester United.
 At Villa he scored 28 goals from 143 league games and 4 goals from 18 League Cup games.
 No goals from his 20 Villa FA Cup ties gave him totals of 181 games with 32 goals.

 The Birmingham Mail on 26 July 2017 reported they believed him to be Villa's oldest surviving ex-player.